-Ensure electronic records are stored on an identified, purpose-built, secure platform (i.e. MyConcern)
+Ensure electronic records are stored on an identified, purpose-built, secure platform (e.g. MyConcern or CPOMS).

-- 2.5.3 Ensure all relevant child protection records are sent to the receiving school or establishment when a pupil moves schools in accordance with 'Keeping Children Safe in Education' (September 2019) and the Education Safeguarding Team's Guidance on Keeping and Managing Child Safeguarding Records.
+2.5.3 Ensure all relevant child protection records are sent to the receiving school or establishment when a pupil moves schools in accordance with 'Keeping Children Safe in Education' (September 2020) and the Education Safeguarding Team's Guidance on Keeping and Managing Child Safeguarding Records.

-The DSL will consider whether it would be appropriate to share information with the new school/college in advance of a child leaving. - 2.5.4 Make parents aware that such records exist except where to do so would place the child at risk of harm. - 2.5.5 Ensure all actions and decisions are be led by what is considered to be in the best interests of the child. - 2.6 Confidentiality and information sharing - 2.6.1 The Data Protection Act 2018 does not prevent school staff from sharing information with relevant agencies, where that information may help to protect a child.
+The DSL will consider whether it would be appropriate to share information with the new school/college in advance of a child leaving.

+- 2.5.4 Make parents aware that such records exist except where to do so would place the child at risk of harm. - 2.5.5 Ensure all actions and decisions are led by what is considered to be in the best interests of the child.

+2.6 Confidentiality and information sharing

+2.6.1 The Data Protection Act 2018 does not prevent school staff from sharing information with relevant agencies, where that information may help to protect a child.
-- 2.6.2 Ensure staff and volunteers adhere to confidentiality protocols and that information is shared appropriately. - 2.6.3 Ensure staff are aware that they have a professional responsibility to share information with other agencies in order to safeguard children, (as set out in 'Information sharing; Advice for practitioners providing safeguarding services to children, young people, parents and carers,' DfE, July 2018). - 2.6.4 Ensure that if a member of staff receives a Subject Access Request (under the Data Protection Act 2018) from a pupil or parent they will refer the request to the DSL or Headteacher. - 2.6.5 Ensure staff are clear with children that they cannot promise to keep secrets.

-The Designated Safeguarding Lead/Deputies will:

-- 2.6.6 Disclose information about a pupil to other members of staff on a 'need to know' basis.
+- 2.6.2 Ensure staff and volunteers adhere to confidentiality protocols and that information is shared appropriately. - 2.6.3 Ensure staff are aware that they have a professional responsibility to share information with other agencies in order to safeguard children, (as set out in 'Information sharing; Advice for

+- practitioners providing safeguarding services to children, young people, parents and carers,' DfE, July 2018). - 2.6.4 Ensure that if a member of staff receives a Subject Access Request (under the Data Protection Act 2018) from a pupil or parent they will refer the request to the DSL or Headteacher. - 2.6.5 Ensure staff are clear with children that they cannot promise to keep secrets. - The Designated Safeguarding Lead/Deputies will: - 2.6.6 Disclose information about a pupil to other members of staff on a 'need to know' basis.
 Parental consent may be required. - 2.6.7 Aim to gain consent to share information and be mindful of situations where to do so would place a child at increased risk of harm.
 Information may be shared without consent if a person believes that there is good reason to do so, and that the sharing of information will enhance the safeguarding of a child in a timely manner. - 2.6.8 Record when decisions are made to share or withhold information, who information has been shared with and why.
-(See 'Working Together to Safeguard Children,' July 2018)

-2.6.9 Seek advice about confidentiality from outside agencies if required.
+(See 'Working Together to Safeguard Children,' July 2018) - 2.6.9 In cases where the 'serious harm test' is met, schools must withhold providing the data in compliance with schools' obligations under the Data Protection Act 2018 and the GDPR.
+Where in doubt schools should seek independent legal advice. - 2.6.10 Seek advice about confidentiality from outside agencies if required.
 (See 'Information sharing; Advice for practitioners providing safeguarding services to children, young people, parents and carers,' DfE, July 2018).